swiftcurrent2018/openarc/README.md

 has only gang clauses without any worker clause (ignoring vector clauses), the compiler may automatically add worker clause where appropriate.

+- OpenACC standard assumes that there is an implicit barrier at the end of each compute region if the async clause is not present, but the OpenARC runtime may skip the implicit barrier if safe.
+To disable this optimization, which may be necessary for correct timing of the compute region execution time, set the forceSyncKernelCall commandline option to 1.

 - Current implementation allows data regions to have compute regions interprocedurally, but a compute region can have a function call only if the called fuction does not contain any OpenACC loop directive.